• broken image

 (she/her/hers)

 Reem is a Computer Science graduate from Wayne State University as of May 2022.
-She is interested in software development and data analysis.
-Reem plans to pursue a long-term technical career and obtain a master's degree in data science.
+She is currently pursuing a Master's degree in Data Science and Business Analytics.
+Reem's interests lie in the field of neuroimaging data analytics.

 broken image